What is Leveling - Heijunka

 Heijunka means sequencing or smoothing of production.
 It is defined as “the distribution of production volume and mix evenly over time”.

-different models in small batches on the same line.
+The objective of Heijunka is to absorb sudden fluctuations in market demand by producing several different models in small batches on the same line.

 The practice of Heijunka also allows mudas to be eliminated by making it easier to standardise work.
 Good sequencing practice reduces the need for line side labour.